migh6544/COMP-4441/README.md

 # Objectives and Course Topics

 ### Students in this course will
-  • Apply a range of data visualization methods
+  - Apply a range of data visualization methods

-  • Develop models for data, and apply statistical techniques to assess the validity of the models o Use parametric and nonparametric methods for examining a single sample and two- sample means o Apply linear regression
+  - Develop models for data, and apply statistical techniques to assess the validity of the models

+      * Use parametric and nonparametric methods for examining a single sample and two- sample means

+      * Apply linear regression

-  • Derive sound theoretical footing for the methods, where practical, to guide them as they ○ o Check data requirements o Apply method diagnostics o Interpret results
+  • Derive sound theoretical footing for the methods, where practical, to guide them as they

+      * Check data requirements

+      *  Apply method diagnostics

+      * Interpret results

-  • Report results of analyses of real-world data using course methods
+  - Report results of analyses of real-world data using course methods

-  • Use basics of R, a widely used programming language for statistical analysis
+  - Use basics of R, a widely used programming language for statistical analysis

-### Topics covered include:
+### Topics covered include

-  • Fundamentals of probability spaces
+  - Fundamentals of probability spaces
-  • Basic data visualization
+  - Basic data visualization
-  • Summary statistics
+  - Summary statistics
-  • Concept of hypothesis testing
+  - Concept of hypothesis testing
-  • One- and two-sample tests: Wilcoxon, t, and z
+  - One- and two-sample tests: Wilcoxon, t, and z
-  • Goodness of fit tests: Chi-squared and Fisher’s exact
+  - Goodness of fit tests: Chi-squared and Fisher’s exact
-  • Simple regression
+  - Simple regression